web3privacy/web3privacy/Web3privacynowplatform/scoringmodel/Readme.md

 **Onionclub**

-actually privacy is by default on our platform.
-It's not a option!
-So, every user will have this enabled and if they want to be doxxed than they need to jump trough some hoops.
+- actually privacy is by default on our platform.
+It's not an option!
+- So, every user will have this enabled and if they want to be doxxed then they need to jump through some hoops.

 **Sismo**

-Here are the public resources we have around the core of our ZK systems:
+- Here are the public resources we have around the core of our ZK systems:
 - Commitment mapper https://docs.sismo.io/sismo-docs/technical-concepts/commitment-mapper…
 - Hydra-S1 ZK Scheme https://docs.sismo.io/sismo-docs/technical-concepts/hydra-zk-proving-schemes…"
-- Privacy & Security FAQ (the less technical part): https://t.co/M3eVLoYeUK"
+- Privacy & Security FAQ (the less technical part): https://t.co/M3eVLoYeUK" **Krebit**

-**Krebit**

-- Privacy-preserving: your credential's claims are stored encrypted off-chain	Self-sovereign: you control the access conditions to read your private data	- "This is possible thanks to @LitProtocol and @ceramicnetwork"
+- Privacy-preserving: your credential's claims are stored encrypted off-chain.
+Self-sovereign: you control the access conditions to read your private data
+- This is possible thanks to @LitProtocol and @ceramicnetwork

 **Puma browser**

 One of the reasons we started focusing more on enabling novel use-cases like ENS/HNS/IPFS and others is because it's really easy to demo in 10-15 seconds and prove, vs privacy is much harder to both demo and prove beyond company reputation.
 **Hideyour.cash**

-- We’re on the process to conduct a security audit with a full report when going to mainnet.
+- We’re in the process to conduct a security audit with a full report when going to mainnet.
 - Our code is open source in case you wanna ask someone from your trust.

 **Spook**

-- "If you’re non technical you won’t be able to verify it yourself.
+- If you’re non-technical you won’t be able to verify it yourself.
-- You need this information from a trusted source that has done the job of checking its privacy."
+- You need this information from a trusted source that has done the job of checking its privacy.

 **Elusiv**

-- Once we are live, detailed docs including our whitepaper will be released!	- you can expect more explanatory content covering various topics around privacy, ZKPs, MPC and more.
+- Once we are live, detailed docs including our whitepaper will be released!
+- you can expect more explanatory content covering various topics around privacy, ZKPs, MPC and more.

 **Beam**

 - You can read Beams whitepaper
 - I also recommend reading the Documentation
-- "you can reach me here on Twitter, on Telegram @maxnflaxl or on Discord Maxnflaxl#8141"
+- you can reach me here on Twitter, on Telegram @maxnflaxl or on Discord Maxnflaxl#8141

 **Findora**

 Dapps using our privacy SDK will allow their users to transact with privacy.
 The evidence can be found on our block explorer when one attempts to view the details.

 **Leo wallet**

-Here's a talk by our co-founder/CTO discussing Zero-Knowledge Proofs in general and some features our wallet utilizes to increase privacy (e.g. single-use addresses) https://t.co/BLeKu2ghmS
+Here's a talk by our co-founder/CTO discussing Zero-Knowledge Proofs in general and some features our wallet utilizes to increase privacy (e.g. single-use addresses): https://t.co/BLeKu2ghmS
 **Scala**

 You should probably start here: https://wiki.scalaproject.io and if you have questions send us a DM.

 **Media network**